getodk/docs/odk1-src/form-question-types.rst

 appearance
   *columns-pack*

 When the :tc:`columns-pack` appearance is added, the app tries to accommodate as many choices in a single line as possible.
+If the choice labels have different lengths, they will not be in even columns.

 .. image:: /img/form-widgets/select-columns-pack.*